Taxis in Amsterdam

 You can also find a few taxis waiting outside major hotels.
 Licensed taxis have a blue number plate and are usually black or metallic coloured saloon/station wagon cars.

-The cost of a taxi in Amsterdam depends on 3 elements - a starting tariff, a cost per km and a cost per minute which is all calculated by the compulsary meter in the vehicle.
+The cost of a taxi in Amsterdam depends on 3 elements - a starting tariff, a cost per km and a cost per minute which is all calculated by the compulsory meter in the vehicle.
 The maximum allowable rates are as follows:

 What this means is that journeys in the rush hour/heavy traffic will cost more than travelling in light traffic due to the time fare component.

 Small 'rounding up' tips are appreciated but not necessary.
 Note that longer journeys can sometimes be negotiated by a fixed fee rather than a metered fare (though the meter always runs and you should then pay the lower of either fare).

 Amsterdam Taxi Companies

 Its taxis have red and black roof lights marked "TCA TAXI 7X7".
 TCA also has VIP cars available (top of the range Mercedes, BMW and Audis) plus a few electric vehicles.

 Other official taxi firms: Aemstel Taxi (+31(0)297 330033); My Taxi Centrale (+31(0)20 475 0320); Staxi (+31(0)20 705 8888); Taxi Direct Amsterdam (+31(0)20 633 3333); Taxistad (+31(0)20 208 0000).

-The Schiphol last minute fare is €33.75 to Amsterdam Centre (or 25% off to other districts) if you call from the airport and they have a car nearby.
+The Schiphol last minute fare is €30 to Amsterdam Centre (or 25% off to other districts) if you call from the airport and they have a car nearby.
 Cars have free WiFi on board and travel to other Dutch cities is possible.